americanexpress/amex-jest-preset-react/README.md

 ## Compatibility

-Version 4.x of this package is compatible only with React 16.
+This package is compatible only with React 16+.

 ## Contributing
 We welcome Your interest in the American Express Open Source Community on Github.